Banihal: Etymology

-In some older texts, it has also been referred to as 'Devgol', meaning the abode of the gods.
+In some older texts, it has also been referred to as 'Devgol', meaning the abode of the Gods.

 Banihal Pass

-Banihal Pass At 2832 m elevation, the Pir Panjal mountains connect Banihal with Qazigund on the other side of the mountains.
+Banihal Pass is a mountain pass.
+At 2832 m elevation, the Pir Panjal mountains connect Banihal with Qazigund on the other side of the mountains.
 The Pir Panjal mountain range separates the Kashmir valley in the Indian state Jammu and Kashmir from the outer Himalaya and plains to the south.
 After the closure of the Murree-Muzaffarabad-Srinagar road on the partition of India in 1947, Banihal pass was the only passage from Jammu to Srinagar after independence until 1956 when Jawahar Tunnel was bored through the Pir Panjal range.
 The pass is accessible only in summer and in winters also if there is no heavy snowfall.
 If there is heavy snowfall during winters the roads are closed for few days until the snow is cleared from the highway.